 Christmas and Easter may be your church’s busy days of the year, but Ash Wednesday is your church websites’s busiest day.
 It actually makes sense if you think about it.
 Most parishioners know (or should!) when Easter Sunday mass is and Christmas masses tend to follow the typical Saturday and Sunday mass schedule, but not Ash Wednesday.
 Ash Wednesday masses try to accommodate the working schedule of Catholics, so many parishioners find themselves on Shrove Tuesday trying to figure out when mass is is being held the next day.
-Of the church websites that I manage and our Seek And Find website, we typically see a 5-fold volume increase starting on Shrove Tuesday.
+Of the church websites that my organization manages and our Parishes Online website, we typically see a 5-fold volume increase starting on Shrove Tuesday.

 Let’s help our parishioners get to mass on Ash Wednesday.
 There’s two simple, but unfortunately often over looked, tasks that your website administrator needs to do:

 First, are your Ash Wednesday mass times updated on your website?
 Let’s make sure the website we’re responsible for have their mass times updated and make sure you include Ash Wednesday mass times as well.
 Don’t just put Mass Times for the weekend and then a more generic “Holy Days” or “Week Day Masses”.
 Ash Wednesday technically isn’t a Holy Day of Obligation and a more general descriptor saves you a little work in updating the site after Ash Wednesday, but it can cause some confusion with your parishioners.
 Plus, your website will get some added SEO benefits by having the words “Ash Wednesday” on your site depending on what a person searches for.